 We’ve teamed up with Bikmo to give you the low-down on everything cycle insurance.
 Bikmo deals with claims every day, from the extraordinary to the mundane; they’ve seen it all.

 A good way of considering whether you need cycle insurance is to look at how and why people with cover are claiming.
 Bikmo has been kind enough to share their claims stats to give you a clearer picture of what cover you might need and why you should consider cycle insurance the minute you ride out of the bike shop.
+A large chunk of their claims were made by commuters too, 24.81% to be exact.

 Where incidents take place